A Note to Readers:

 Another aspect is the cost of technology.
 Every now and then, new techniques or laser technologies arise in the world of aesthetics.
 In reality, patients can get really confused about the pros and cons of the myriad of laser models and technology available in Singapore.

-Although new treatments might have their benefits, conventional lasers (eg Q-switched Nd:yag) under experienced hands can STILL produce wonderful results in pigmentations treatments.
+Although new devices might have their benefits, conventional lasers with a long-standing history in the medical realm (eg Q-switched Nd:yag) under experienced hands can STILL produce wonderful results in pigmentations treatments.
 Thus this can turn out to be even more cost-effective for you.